Roberto Bolaño: Move to Spain

 Bolaño moved to Europe in 1977, and finally made his way to Spain, where he married and settled on the Mediterranean coast near Barcelona, on the Costa Brava, working as a dishwasher, campground custodian, bellhop, and garbage collector.
 He used his spare time to write.
-From the 80's to his death, he lived in the small Catalan beach town of Blanes.
+From the 80's to his death, he lived in the small Catalan beach town of Blanes, in the Province of Girona.

-He continued with poetry, before shifting to fiction in his early forties.
+Bolaño continued with poetry, before shifting to fiction in his early forties.
 In an interview Bolaño said that he began writing fiction because he felt responsible for the future financial well-being of his family, which he knew he could never secure from the earnings of a poet.
 This was confirmed by Jorge Herralde, who explained that Bolaño "abandoned his parsimonious beatnik existence" because the birth of his son in 1990 made him "decide that he was responsible for his family's future and that it would be easier to earn a living by writing fiction."
 However, he continued to think of himself primarily as a poet, and a collection of his verse, spanning 20 years, was published in 2000 under the title Los perros románticos (The Romantic Dogs).